Header image

 The real problem is not data volume.
 It is data fragmentation.

 Retail businesses collect customer data from everywhere.
-Point-of-sale systems, ecommerce platforms, mobile apps, CRM tools, loyalty programs, ERP systems, delivery platforms, and support channels all generate useful signals.
+Point-of-sale (POS) systems, ecommerce platforms, mobile apps, CRM tools, loyalty programs, ERP systems, delivery platforms, and support channels all generate useful signals.

 The issue is that these signals often stay where they were created.